jessicalanglab/jessicalanglab.github.io/Team.md

 ###### Research Specialist

 Kendra obtained her bachelors (Microbiology, 2015) and masters (Veterinary Medicine, 2017) at Chungbuk National University in South Korea.
 For her master's thesis, she studied the potential of engineered stem cells as delivery vehicles for treatment of malignant melanoma.
-Kendra joined the Lang lab as a Research Specialist in 2022.
+Kendra joinÂed the Lang lab as a Research Specialist in 2022.
 Outside of work, Kendra enjoys reading, working out, traveling, and spending time with her family.

 ### Josie Wood